 - You can ask to see or get a copy of your health and claims records and other health information we have about you.

-- We will provide a copy or a summary of your health and claims records, usually within thirty (30) days of your request.
+- We will provide a copy or a summary of your health and claims records, within fifteen (15) days of your request.

 - You can only direct us in writing to submit your PHI to a third party not covered in this notice.